Links on Android Authority may earn us a commission. Learn more.

 How to cancel a recurring payment on PayPal

-There are two ways to do this, and the first is very similar to the method listed above.
-The only difference is that you need to filter for Automatic Payments on the Activity page.
-The other way to cancel a recurring payment on PayPal is completely different.
+There are two ways to do this; the first is very similar to the method listed above.
+The only difference is that you need to filter for Subscription Payments on the Activity page.
+The other way to cancel a recurring payment on PayPal is entirely different.
 You still need to log into the website, but that’s the only step the two have in common.

-Once logged in, click on the settings cog in the upper right part of the screen.
-Then, click Payments in the top middle.
-After that, click View next to Manage your Automatic Payments and a new page will open.
+Once logged in, click on the username button in the upper right part of the screen.
+Then, click Account Settings, click Money, Banks & Cards, and finally, go into Manage Automatic payments.

 From there, click the name of the business you have the recurring payment with, then Cancel.
 As a review, we’ve listed the step-by-step instructions below.